Manishearth/manishearth.github.io/source/drafts/fraud.md

 > Henry Gondorff: You can't do it alone, you know.
 It takes a mob of guys like you and enough money to make them look good.

-The point of attack was the login to the signing platform: your Google/iCloud/whatever account got phished while your guard was down when you did what appeared to be a "sign in with &lt;service&gt;" login to their signing platform.
+The point of attack was the login to the signing platform: your Google/iCloud/whatever account got phished while your guard was down when you did what appeared to be a "sign in with &lt;service&gt;" login to their NDA platform.
 The attackers kept silent access to the account and monitored your patterns, looking for interesting ways to take advantage of this access.
 They downloaded all of your cloud files and used the account to log in to various other sites.
 They used everything they knew about you to open credit cards in your name.

 This is pretty scary already, but the attack above had an additional facet making it much more scary, while also much harder to carry out: they managed to drain funds.

 Modern financial systems have a lot of protection against hijacked accounts: most scams targeting money involve convincing someone to voluntarily transfer a bunch of money in an irreversible or untraceable way, and a tech-savvy professional is less likely to be the target of that.
 Involuntarily transfering your money would involve initiating a bank transfer via online banking.
 This would potentially be noticed, transfers take a few days, and the target account could be traced due to KYC regs.
 Furthermore, banking sites often use 2FA and text the user when there is a login.

 But one can work around a lot of this.
-Someone with persistent, undetected access to your email and accounts may notice, for example, that you have paycheck money autotransfering to a brokerage account that you don't seem to touch or log in to often (by the dearth of "login detected to foo.com" emails).
+Someone with persistent, undetected access to your email and accounts may notice, for example, that you have paycheck money autotransfering to a brokerage account that you don't seem to touch or log in to often (from the dearth of "login detected to foo.com" emails).
 They might gain access to it by resetting your password (and deleting the notification), add a transfer account, and establish a pattern of usage making small transfers.
 Maybe they can wait for you to be on vacation, because they know when that is: they have your calendar!

-Tracing can be thwarted by using (unsuspecting) [money mules] are a preexisting way to avoid being traced after a fraudulent transfer.
+Tracing can be thwarted by using (unsuspecting) [money mules], a well-established tactic in the scam world.

 Hopefully, I have convinced you that such an attack is at least plausible.
 But of course, this is a *lot* of effort, needing multiple people coordinating together and monitoring things, for a payoff that might not happen.
 This certainly feels *unlikely* as something that might happen.

 Well, I left out one part.
 This entire attack was orchestrated and carried out by an LLM.

 An LLM which could research everything about you; craft a tailored attack, put together all the things that would be needed to make this seem plausible (a LinkedIn account, a fake document signing website, a plausible-looking domain to send emails from), and synthesize all text, audio and video interactions.
-An LLM which, after gaining access to your account, could monitor it and find the best ways to make use of that access, whether it be worming its way into your brokerage, racking up huge cloud spends on AWS, taking all your crypto, or even ransoming your decades of precious data from your now-stolen, likely-wiped account.
+An LLM which, after gaining access to your account, could monitor it and find the best ways to make use of that access, whether it be worming its way into your brokerage, racking up huge cloud spends on AWS, taking all your crypto, or even ransoming your decades of precious data from your now-stolen, likely-wiped Google account.